 Exactly how are creative people affected and are they prone to drug and alcohol abuse?

 The problem is temperate people make for uninteresting biographies, and we tend to remember the troubled lives of Van Gough or Faulkner, while forgetting the mellow lives of Monet or J.R.R.
 Tolkien.

 So, the answer to the question may be we all tend to notice and celebrate the flamboyant addictions and destructive lifestyles of certain creative personalities because it fits our notions of what a “creative person” is supposed to be and if they are prone to drug and alcohol abuse.

-Often certain high profile rock stars and TV stars perpetuate and act out the myth.
+Often certain high profile rock stars, Movie and TV stars perpetuate and act out the myth Drug And Alcohol abuse

-However, I believe the connection between creativity and addiction is more mythical and metaphorical than real.
+I believe the connection between creativity and addiction is more mythical and metaphorical than real.
 My own struggles with addiction (particularly alcohol) have had only destructive consequences for my “art.”
-Whatever passions I feel or alternate worlds I want to explore, substance abuse is only an obstacle.
+Whatever passions I feel or alternate worlds I want to explore, substance abuse is only an obstacle

-To sum it up, to credit the Disease of Addiction to Creativity is an absolute insult to the real creatives out there!
+To sum it up, to credit the Disease of Addiction to Drug and Alcohol Abuse -Creativity is an absolute insult to the real creatives out there!

 Source : anonymous (internet)